radiantearth/community-sprints/specs/flat_file/README.md

 ### Assets

 Assets contain the metadata that is specific to the format of the asset.
 The asset must state it's format.
-The Asset network does not have specific requirements for participation in the network; the spec of the formats is a downstream concern of the definition of the Asset Network.
+The Static Catalog does not have specific requirements for participation in the network; the spec of the formats is a downstream concern of the definition of the Static Catalog.

 _The formats (e.g. "scenes", "cogs") can be written against the ideal information to be determined by the core metadata team_